SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-common-design-patterns.md

 - The setup of objects requires a high level of complexity.

-The logic for instantiating objects is encapsulated within the factory object and the client doesn't need to know the actual logic to use it.
+The logic for instantiating objects is encapsulated within the factory object and the client does not need to know the actual logic to use it.

 It calls upon the factory and receives the created object.